 First formalized by Rubin (1976), in modern statistical literature (see Little and Rubin 1987, 2002, p.
-12) the missing data mechanisms are commonly distinguished according to the probability of response yielding the following three cases:
+12) missing data mechanisms are commonly distinguished according to the probability of response, yielding the following three cases:

-- The missing data are said to be missing completely at random (MCAR), if the nonresponse process is independent of both unobserved and observed data. - If, conditional on the observed data, the nonresponse process is independent only of the unobserved data, then the data are missing at random (MAR).
-This is the case, e.g., if the probability of answering the turnover question varies according to the size of the company, and the size is observed. - Finally, data are termed not missing at random (NMAR), if the nonresponse process depends on the values of the variables that are actually not observed.
+• The missing data are said to be missing completely at random (MCAR) if the nonresponse process is independent of both unobserved and observed data.

+- If, conditional on the observed data, the nonresponse process is independent only of the unobserved data, then the data are missing at random (MAR).
+This is the case, for example, if the probability of answering the turnover question varies according to the size of the company, and the size is observed. - Finally, data are termed not missing at random (NMAR), if the nonresponse process depends on the values of the variables that are actually not observed.
 This might be the case for turnover reporting, where companies with higher turnover tend to be less likely to report their turnover.

-In the context of likelihood-based inference and when the parameters describing the measurement process are functionally independent of the parameter describing the nonresponse process, MCAR and MAR are said to be ignorable; otherwise we call it nonignorable missingness which is the hardest case to deal with analytically because the missingness mechanism has to be modeled itself.
+In the context of likelihood-based inference and when the parameters describing the measurement process are functionally independent of the parameter describing the nonresponse process, MCAR and MAR are said to be ignorable; otherwise we have non-ignorable missingness, which is the hardest case to deal with analytically because the missingness mechanism has to be modeled itself.

-As mentioned above, the highest amount of missing values occurs in the most important variables: output, capital and labor.
-A further analysis of the amount of data missing per variable shows that item-nonresponse is higher the larger the companies are.
-So, the establishment size in terms of the number of employees seems to be a good predictor of missingness.
+As mentioned above, the largest number of missing values occurs in the most important variables for the production function estimation: output, capital, and labor.
+A further analysis of the amount of data missing per variable shows that item nonresponse is higher the smaller the companies are.
+So the establishment size in terms of the number of employees seems to be a good predictor of missingness.
 Therefore, we assume that the missing values of the variables used in the productivity model are missing at random (MAR).
-As it is often the case, the missing values are spread around in the data set.
-If we estimate our model by any econometric software, we loose 25 % of the observations which still contain hard-earned information.
+As is often the case, the missing values are spread throughout the data set.
+If we estimate our model using any econometric software, we lose 25 % of the observations which still contain hard-earned information.

-Moreover, basing inference only on the complete cases in our application implicitly assumes that the data are missing completely at random (MCAR) which obviously is not the case.
-To ensure the MAR-assumption and allow to estimate a sophisticated econometric model with missing data, we decided to use a multiple imputation procedure.
-Using a single imputation technique such as mean imputation, hot deck, or regression imputation, in general results in confidence intervals and p-values that ignore the uncertainty due to the missing data, because the imputed data were treated as if they were fixed known values.
-Thus, basing standard complete data inference on singly imputed data will typically lead to standard error estimates that are too small, p-values that are too significant, and confidence intervals that undercover - see, e.g., Rässler et al. (2003).
+Moreover, basing inference only on the complete cases in our application implicitly assumes that the data are missing completely at random (MCAR), which is obviously not the case.
+To ensure the MAR assumption and to make it possible to estimate a sophisticated econometric model with missing data, we decided to use a multiple imputation procedure.
+Using a single imputation technique such as mean imputation, hot deck, or regression imputation generally results in confidence intervals and p-values that ignore the uncertainty due to the missing data, because the imputed data are treated as if they were fixed known values.
+Thus, basing standard complete data inference on singly imputed data will typically lead to standard error estimates that are too small, p-values that are too significant, and confidence intervals that undercover - see e.g. Rässler et al.

+(2003).
 To correct for these effects using singly imputed data, special variance estimation techniques have to be applied.
 For a very recent discussion of the merits and demerits of single and multiple imputation see Groves et al. (2002).